 CMV, A/C, IMV, SIMV, CPAP

-4. What is an advantage of a volume-controlled mode?
+4. What is an advantage of volume-controlled modes?

-5. What are some disadvantages of a volume-controlled mode?
+5. What are the disadvantages of volume-controlled mode?

-The pressure is variable, there is a possibility of barotrauma, and the volume is limited by the high-pressure alarm.
+The pressure is variable, barotrauma is possible, and the volume is limited by the high-pressure alarm.

 6. What is an advantage of a pressure-limited mode?